jxliian/SDBot/README.md

 6. **License**: Indicates under what license the project is distributed.
 7. **Contact**: Information for users to contact you if they need help or want to report an issue.

-You can customize the README based on the specific features and functionality of your security bot.
-Let me know if you'd like any adjustments or further details!